GoogleCloudPlatform/cloud-hackathons/hacks/media-on-gcp/README.md

 ### Success Criteria
 - Created a new Gemini API Key
 - Designed a prompt to look for overtakes in a Formula E race
-- Connected Gemini Live API to your video feed
+- Connected Gemini Live API to your video feed with commentary/audio feed.
-- Real time commentary is being produced
+- Real time commentary is being produced by Gemini

 ### Learning Resources
 - [Getting Started with Gemini Live API](https://ai.google.dev/gemini-api/docs/live)